alanszlosek/voxeling/README.markdown

 * Relatively flat architecture means it's easy to get a WebGL handle and the inverse camera matrix for drawing
 * All IO and chunk meshing is done in a web worker, which keeps the framerate very high
 * Directional lighting
+* Ability to persist chunks to disk or mysql (you'll need to install mysql npm module)

 What I'm working on